fpm-git/Stockade/README.md

 ```
 In this example, any route calling the `getInfo` action will result in a check against the `user:isLoggedIn` validation method.
 If the user isn't logged-in, the validation will fail and so the `getInfo` method won't be called, and the user will receive a **403 Forbidden** response.
 If the user is logged-in, all validations pass; the action will be called as normal, with also the requester's user being bound to the `req.permissions.user.self` field.

-That's the extent of using [sails-hook-floatperms](https://github.com/fpm-git/sails-hook-floatperms): validation error handling is automatically done for you.
+That's the extent of using [Stockade-hook](https://github.com/fpm-git/stockade-hook): validation error handling is automatically done for you.
 Further, any errors which your action itself may happen to throw will also be caught and logged (protecting against the complete termination resulting from scenarios where some async function throws but the error is not caught).

 ## Advanced Usage
 There may come a time when some routes need more than simple checking against a complete set of validations, or where you'd like to go against default behaviour.
-Both are valid use-cases, and you aren't prohibited from doing so with Floatperms, in fact it is quite easy to do so.
+Both are valid use-cases, and you aren't prohibited from doing so with Stockade, in fact it is quite easy to do so.

 This section is divided into two subsections: **Validator Customizations** and **Compound Validators**.
 The first details how to override parameters, use different validation methods, etc. The latter explains how validators may be combined together, to accomplish more complex validation schemes without having to build messy composite validation methods.